particle-iot/docs/src/content/reference/device-os/firmware.md

 The `Particle.ledger` function is asynchronous and the data will not be available until the device comes online and has synchronized with the cloud.

 The type of ledger (device-to-cloud or cloud-to-device), as well as the ledger scope (organization, product, or device) is determined when the ledger is created on the cloud side, so it is not specified when you request the ledger.
+You must first create a ledger definition in the cloud; you cannot create a new ledger definition using the device-side API.

+The first time a device comes online specifying a device to cloud ledger, a new ledger instance will be created for the device, however.

 You will typically store the `Ledger` object you receive from `Particle.ledger()` as a global variable so you can access it again later easily.